Ikhwaniya/instant-messaging-study/README.md

-Millions of Muslims are spied on every year illegally by terrorist organizations such as the NSA and Mossad, this repo is to bring awareness of anonymity guides and privacy guides to Muslims
+Millions of Muslims are spied on every year illegally by terrorist organizations such as the NSA and Mossad, this repository/page is to bring awareness of anonymity guides and privacy guides to Muslims.

 I highly recommend you also read [the anonymousplanet guide to anonymity](https://anonymousplanet.org/guide.html), if you have ADHD and are unable to read it then simply skim over the necessary resources.